heggy231/basic-react/note.md

  We react dev pref Controlled components

-Uncontrolled Click event --> refactor to --> controlled element
+Uncontrolled Click event --> refactor to --> controlled element Flow 1.
+User Types in input
+  Flow 2.
+Callback gets invoked
+  Flow 3.
+We call setState with the new value
+  Flow 4.
+Component rerenders
+  Flow 5.
+Input is told what its value is (coming from state)

 - where to put javascript tag js tag html https://stackoverflow.com/questions/143486/unobtrusive-javascript-script-at-the-top-or-the-bottom-of-the-html-code